 - Response to an application for a job with a salary of more than $75,000 has no time limit.

 - An application for more than $150,000 worth of credit or life insurance has no time limit.

 - Bankruptcies: up to 10 years, (Chapter 13 is usually reported for only 7 years while chapter 7 is usually the full 10 years)

-- Lawsuit and unpaid judgments can be reported for 7 years or until the statute of limitations runs out, whichever is longer.
+- The lawsuit and unpaid judgments can be reported for 7 years or until the statute of limitation run out, whichever is longer.

-For information on the effective date of information
+For information on the effective date of the information

 See Credit Providers – Item 2 F